flowtoolz/flowtoolz.github.io/service/service.md

 permalink: /service/
 ---

-## Got a great business or idea?
+# Got a Great Business Or Idea?

-We don't just build the app.
+## We don't just build the app

 * We also understand your goal, help you work out a strategy and then build exactly the app that lets you implement your vision.